tiepdotme/serenade-wind/_posts/2020-05-25-packing-light.md

     - Self-sustainability
 tags:
     - bluewater
-    - cultureofcharacter
+    - leanintovalues
-    - gowiththeflow
+    - minimalist
     - instasailing
-    - powerofwhy
+    - projectslocum
     - sailing-life
-    - shelterathome
     - transitions
 share: true
 image:
     thumbnail: /images/small/brown-leather-duffel-bag.jpg
-excerpt: >-
-  How do you pack for the rest of your life in order to live full-time on a sailboat?
+excerpt:   How do you pack for the rest of your life in order to live full-time on a sailboat?
 Packing light becomes an imperative.
 ---
+Before jumping into our topic today about packing light, we wanted to highlight news about Patrick and Rebecca Childress of [s/v Brick House.](http://whereisbrickhouse.com/) Their [youtube](https://www.youtube.com/channel/UCC7DRvfDAoFn5eMyfTnaA8w) channel has been an inspiration for both of us, and we were quite literally shocked to find out that they were both diagnosed with coronavirus on May 15th.

+While Rebecca is slowly recovering aboard their boat in South Africa, Patrick was admitted into the ICU and has been on a ventilator and is experiencing kidney failure.
+Their insurance claim has been denied since it does not cover pandemic, so we have donated to help them out.

+Money should be the worst and last thing anyone in this situation would need to worry about.
+Having Patrick come back home as soon as possible to Rebecca... that's what is important.

+If you would also like to help, here is the [GoFundMe](https://www.gofundme.com/f/childress-covid-care?utm_source=customer&utm_medium=copy_link-tip&utm_campaign=p_cp+share-sheet) to support them.
+Thank you.

 {% assign pwimg="brown-leather-duffel-bag" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}
 {% include post-wide-image.html%}

-[30 weeks to minimalism](https://www.serenadewind.com/posts/30-weeks-to-minimalism/) kicked off the first of a 5 part series on getting prepared to live on a sailboat.
+[30-weeks to minimalism](https://www.serenadewind.com/posts/30-weeks-to-minimalism/) kicked off the first of a 5 part series on getting prepared to live on a sailboat.
 This begins by downsizing many of our land-based belongings.
 We made a yeoman's effort earlier this year, but in this post, we take a critical eye at clothes and consider packing light.

 This also gives us an opportunity to give you a boat tour of s/v Rachel J. Slocum.

 >"He who would travel happily must travel light." ~ Antoine de Saint-Exupery